 Fannie Mae works to secure and protect the financial information of millions of borrowers from data privacy and security risk, as well as information related to lenders, servicers, employees, investors, and website visitors.
 Our cybersecurity risk management program aligns to the Committee of Sponsoring Organizations of the Treadway Commission’s Enterprise Risk Management framework and the National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity.
 It has evolved based on the changing needs of our business, the evolving threat environment, and FHFA regulatory guidance.
 It also extends to oversight of third parties that could be a source of cybersecurity risk, including lenders and servicers that use our systems and third-party service providers.
 We examine the effectiveness and maturity of our cyber defenses through various means, including internal audits, targeted testing, incident response exercises, maturity assessments, and industry benchmarking.
 Fannie Mae requires its employees and contractors to take annual training focused on cyber awareness and certify that they will comply with Fannie Mae’s information security policies, standards, and procedures to help protect the confidentiality, integrity, and availability of Fannie Mae’s information and assets.

 Board Members and all of our committee chairs are independent.
-Community Responsibility and Sustainability Committee of the Board established in 2019 to steward our mission-oriented efforts and our commitment to ESG.
+The Board established the Community Responsibility and Sustainability Committee of the Board in 2019 to steward our mission-oriented efforts and our commitment to ESG.